sdarlington/sdarlington.github.io/content/posts/2008-10-06-cycling-from-czech-republic-to-germany-decin-to-pirna.md

 Pirna is an old and pretty town, with a pleasant market square and a pedestrianised main street with the usual array of shops.
 I do not, however, spend a huge amount of time here.
 Instead I prepare for my last day of cycling, which will pass through Dresden and into Meißen.

 *This is the fifth of a series of posts about my cycling holiday from Prague in the Czech Republic, to Meißen, in Germany.
 See the [index page for](http://www.zx81.org.uk/travel/cycling-from-the-czech-republic-to-germany.html) more details or [subscribe to my RSS feed](http://feeds.zx81.org.uk/zx81orguk) for updates as they arrive.*
+[^1]: Apparently there’s a technical difference between a castle and a fortress.
+I gather Königstein started as a castle and ultimately became a fortress.